LaoshuBaby/gist-dictionary/docs/README.md

 ### Endpoints

 #### `GET /entry/["all"|condition]`
-- Retrieve entries matching the specified condition or all entries if `"all"` is used.
+- Retrieve entries matching the specified condition, or all entries if `"all"` is used.

 #### `GET /entry/[id]`
 - Retrieve the details of a specific entry by its ID.